 Gracie wallpapers are truly one-of-a-kind.
-They are wall coverings, sure, yet they are truly exquisite pieces that seem to almost transport you to another time period.
-From the subtle wrinkling of the rice paper that produces an aged effect, to the unique glazes that create a literal vintage patina, everything is exactly the way the client wills it to be.
-Not to mention their use of time honored materials like silk and metal leaf, which really lend themselves to these captivating designs.
-It’s not an overstatement to say that when you’re surrounded by Gracie papers, you are living within a piece of art itself.
+They are wall coverings, sure, yet they are exquisite pieces that almost transport you to another time period.
+From the subtle wrinkling of rice paper producing an aged effect, to the glazes creating a literal vintage patina, everything is exactly the way the client wills it to be.
+Their use of time honored materials like silk and metal leaf, really lend themselves to these captivating designs.
+It’s not an overstatement to say that when you’re surrounded by Gracie papers, you are living within a piece of art.

 Jennifer shared another example of a custom piece she’d worked on, where her clients sent her over 20 images of vintage Chinese porcelain to be replicated on their Gracie Paper.
 “They have a uniquely high chair rail, and each vase looks like it is perched across the top”.
 The artisans who bring to life Gracie papers have backgrounds in fine arts, and whether it be custom order or classic motif, their expert attention to detail shines through every piece.
 Even the installation process of the wallpaper itself is beautifully mesmerizing, one gets the sense that history is being created with each panel that goes up.

-Gracie handpainted wallpapers are a vision in many unique entryways, but the majority of their designs become the pièce de résistance of impressive dining rooms and luxurious bathrooms.“I have been waiting for this day” is Jennifer’s favorite thing to hear from her clients when they are placing an order for their Gracie wallpaper.
+“I have been waiting for this day” is Jennifer’s favorite thing to hear from clients when they’re placing their Gracie order.
 Similar to the way others must feel about finally owning their dream car, those who hold design near to their hearts, are hitting a major milestone when they choose their Gracie paper.

 “I never take it for granted that this is something special” Jennifer shared.
 “Even though I am around it everyday that I go to work, I never forget that this is something so unique, a lot of thought goes into it, and hopefully they’re going to love forever ”.
 This sentiment resonated with me so much: since I laid eyes on their wallpapers, I’ve been looking forward to the day that I’ll be watching Gracie panels go up in my own home.

-If you’re on Instagram, check out the Gracie page, where they’ve got an impressive gallery of fabulous rooms featuring their work.
+If you’re on Instagram, check out the Gracie page, where they’ve got a gallery of fabulous rooms featuring their work.
 Jennifer runs their Instagram account @graciestudio, and—for all my fellow maximalists—it’s eye candy at its finest.